Shopify: 3 months for $1/month, plus up to $10,000 credits as you sellStart free

 Three CPA mistakes seen repeatedly in the field

-• A common question in operator communities is why someone else's CPA is lower.
+• A common question in operating comparisons is why someone else's CPA is lower.
 That comparison is usually useless because margin, AOV, refund rate, and payback period are different.

 • Another repeated pattern is blended CPA looking healthy because remarketing and brand demand carry the account, while cold acquisition is weak.
 The problem only becomes obvious when spend scales.